-Nirbhaya case: Delhi HC dismisses plea of convict Pawan Gupta claiming he was juvenile
+Nirbhaya case: Delhi HC dismisses Pawan Gupta's plea claiming he was juvenile in 2012

 New Delhi, Dec 19: The Delhi High Court on Thursday dismissed the plea of one of the four convicts facing the gallows in the 2012 Delhi gangrape and murder case.